 Svein and his boat took me to Bleiklindi, a good starting point for walking the Old Postal Road to Styvi six kilometres further out the Nærøyfjord.
 I had a lengthy break at the Quay at Bleiklindi.
 The weather was cloudy when I arrived but when I started the walk later, at 13:00 hrs, the sun from clear blue sky was shining brightly.

 Walking the Old Postal Road by the Nærøyfjord

-I have been kayaking in the Nærøyfjord several times before but I have never walked this path and seen the fjord from land.
+I have been kayaking the Nærøyfjord several times before but I have never walked this path and seen the fjord from land.
 This was a fantastic experience to see the fjord from another perspective.
 The Nærøyfjord was like a painting, with new motif’s turning up almost every step I took.
 Most of the people I saw were either in boat, canoe or kayak, but I also met a few on land.
-The boat traffic had increased since last time I was here, probably due to status as a UNESCO World Heritage site.
+The boat-traffic had increased since last time I was here, probably due to status as a UNESCO World Heritage site.